A treat for breakfast or morning tea, and perfect for the oven at home, school, playgroup, or the early-morning campfire.

 10. Using oven mitts, remove the pot from the oven and let stand for a further ten minutes.
 Gently slide a knife around the edge of the bread to loosen it, then tip the pot upside down to drop the bread onto a cutting board.

-This is sensational when served warm with a butter spread and honey.
+This is sensational when served warm with a nut spread and honey.